way5/tinyUPS/README.md

 You may also wish to look at the driver for thermistor (currently this is 1k M52A), it may need some changes.
 Depends on which thermistor you'll be using.

 ### - DEBUG<a id="debug"></a>
 Serial monitor is used to perform the most of the tasks and to solve issues.
-Once you've connected use <code>?</code> to request the commands list.
+Once you've connected use `?` to list available commands.

 ![tinyUPS serial monitor](doc/i4.jpg)